samersultan/csgo/readme.md

 <br />

 <ol>
-<li>The autoexec.cfg and config.cfg files will need to be uploaded to the following location on your local drive:
+<li>The autoexec.cfg file will need to be uploaded to the following location on your local drive:
 <br />
 'Program Files (x86)\Steam\SteamApps\common\Counter-Strike Global Offensive\csgo\cfg'
 </li>